Lithuania Wedding Traditions

 Regional Home Blessing Variations:

-Current Practice: 47% of modern couples incorporate at least one traditional home blessing element, with bread and salt being most common (83% of those maintaining traditions).
+Current Practice: Many modern couples incorporate at least one traditional home blessing element, with bread and salt being most commonly maintained.

 Additional Lithuanian Wedding Elements